forcedotcom/salesforcedx-vscode/docs/articles/user-guide/default-org.md

 To set or change the org that you’re developing against, in the VS Code footer, click the org’s name or the briefcase icon ({% octicon briefcase %}).
 Then, select a different org, or choose **SFDX: Set a Default Org** to authorize a new org.
 Or, open the command palette and run **SFDX: Authorize an Org** or **SFDX: Create a Default Scratch Org**.

-To open your default org so that you can test your changes or use declaritive tools, click the browser icon ({% octicon browser %}) in the footer.
+To open your default org so that you can test your changes or use declarative tools, click the browser icon ({% octicon browser %}) in the footer.
 Or, open the command palette and run **SFDX: Open Default Org**.